-There are onsen, and then there’s Oedo Onsen Monogatari.
+There are onsen, and then there’s Odaiba Oedo Onsen Monogatari.
 Sometimes you just want a quick relaxing soak before heading home, sometimes you want a weekend hot spring escape and sometimes you want to wander around an Edo-period hall in a yukata, eating crepes and ignoring your real-world problems for hours.
 If you’re ever in need of the latter (and who isn’t?), this is the place for you.

-With everything from foot baths to festival games, ramen to rotenburo, Oedo Onsen has enough to keep you occupied for a relaxing day out, but doesn’t come cheap.
-That said, there are ways to save (keep reading), and if you spend a good amount of time here, you can make it worth your while—especially on a cold rainy day!
+With everything from foot baths to festival games, ramen to rotenburo, Odaiba Oedo Onsen Monogatari has enough to keep you occupied for a relaxing day out, but doesn’t come cheap.
+That said, there are ways to save on your visit (keep reading), and if you spend a good amount of time here, you can make it worth your while—especially on a cold rainy day!

 Getting started: Stepping back in time